-Prerequisites: 376 & 391, Engl 316.
-Stat 201 is recommended.
-Please see the instructor if you have not completed all four of these classes.
+Prerequisites: ChEn 376, Engl 316, and Stat 201.
+You should also have completed ChEn 391 and ChEn 311.
+Please see the instructor if you have not completed all five of these classes.

 Description: Experimental verification of unit operations design principles; data collection and reduction; report preparation.